elsewhencode/project-guidelines/README.md

 <a name="enforcing-code-style-standards"></a>
 ### 7.2 Enforcing code style standards

+* Use a [.editorconfig](http://editorconfig.org/) file which helps developers define and maintain consistent coding styles between different editors and IDEs on the project.

+    _Why:_
+    > The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
+EditorConfig files are easily readable and they work nicely with version control systems.

 * Have your editor notify you about code style errors.
 Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration. [read more...](https://github.com/prettier/eslint-config-prettier#installation)

 * Consider using Git hooks.